LinardsN/nevervale-website/README.md

 # Nevervale: The Last Haven

-**A post-apocalyptic farming RPG where hope blooms in a world reborn.**
+**A cooperative fantasy board game where hope blooms in a world reborn.**

-🎮 **Coming Soon** 🎮
+🎲 **Coming Soon** 🎲

 ---

 ## 🌱 About the Game

-Nevervale: The Last Haven is a 2D pixel art survival RPG set in a world recovering from catastrophe.
+Nevervale: The Last Haven is a cooperative tabletop board game for 1-4 players set in a world recovering from catastrophe.
 A century after the Great Collapse destroyed civilization, you are among the brave pioneers venturing into the healing lands to rebuild what was lost.

-Settle in a blessed valley untouched by corruption, farm the fertile soil, discover ancient Harmony Stones, and help restore life to a broken world.
-Your choices will determine whether civilization rises again or remains forever lost to the shadows of the past.
+Cleanse corrupted lands using ancient Harmony Stones, fight twisted creatures that threaten your haven, and protect the last safe valley in a world consumed by darkness.
+Your choices and teamwork will determine whether civilization rises again or remains forever lost to the shadows of the past.

 ---